 - Offers excellent support and comfort

 - Workout chart provided

-- No base stabilizers and hence, it is necessary to install floor mats for stability and floor protection
+- There are no base stabilizers, so it is necessary to install floor mats for stability and floor protection.

 - Absence of adjustable seat and backrest

 Coming from the house of Gold’s Gym, the XR 55 is one of the most versatile equipment is providing you with an option to perform over 36 exercises but also being one of the most affordable home gym equipment in the market.

 The equipment has a sturdy frame construction made of square steel tubing and weighs optimally around 300lbs, making us permanently set it in one place.

 Besides being heavy, it also occupies quite some space, although not one of the largest machines.